runfalk/synology-wireguard/README.rst

 WireGuard support for Synology NAS
 ==================================
 This package adds WireGuard support for Synology NAS drives.
+It provides the WireGuard kernel module and the ``wg``/``wg-quick`` commands.

 Disclaimer